thealphaversion/AGCOD-Client/README.md

 2. `cd` to this repository on your local machine.
 3. Create an environment with `python3 -m venv env`.
 4. Activate the environment with `source env/bin/activate`.
+5. Install requirements with `pip install -r requirements.txt`.
-5. Replace placeholder `key` and `secret` with your own.
+6. Replace placeholder `key` and `secret` with your own.
-6. Run the client with `python3 client.py`.
+7. Run the client with `python3 client.py`.

 The client will print all parts of the request when making the request.